cdot65/pan-os-mcp/docs/testing.md

 ### Testing the Server Tools

-The server tools should be tested with a mocked `PanOSAPIClient`.
+The server tools should be tested with a mocked `PanosApiClient`.

 ```python
 import pytest